Tech Notes: SWLA CI/CD Pipeline

 print("ANCESTRAL CENSUS CALCULATOR")

-print("This program calculates when your ancestors would appear in US census records.")
+print("Calculates when ancestors appear in US census records.")

 print("-" * 60)